 So what can we do?
 Well, for starters, do everything you're already supposed to do.
 Get regular exercise, watch your fat intake and get regular medical checkups.
 Next, it wouldn't hurt to mimic the practices of those strange (and rare) individuals in grocery-store aisles who read the labels of the food they are purchasing.
 Once you get in this habit, you will likely be shocked to learn just how much of your regular grocery purchases contain high-fructose corn syrup.
 If nearly all of your food contains concentrated sugars, it stands to reason that you'll be eating too many sugars.
 And if you want to go crazy, eat some fruits and veggies.
 You'll get all the glucose you need (not much), and these healthier alternatives will take the place of the less healthy foods now flooding our markets and grocery stores.

-For more HowStuffWorks articles you might like, from how flavor tripping works to the meaning of the obesity paradox, try the links on the next page.
+For more HowStuffWorks articles you might like, from how flavor tripping works to the meaning of the obesity paradox, try the links below.